sguox002/leetcode/leetcode-all.md

 - bfs with parent information
 - bfs with more than one state.
 - bfs with shortest distance problem

+<<-286	Walls and Gates    		55.5%	Medium
+given a grid, -1: a wall, 0,a gate, inf: empty room. find the nearest distance of empty room to gate. bfs.
+->>

+<<-301	Remove Invalid Parentheses    		44.1%	Hard
+remove min number of parenthesis to make it valid, return all possible combinations.
+backtracking: ???
+bfs: if we find the first invalid, we shall stop adding stuff into queue. try remove each ( or ). slower than backtracking.
+->>

 <<-317	Shortest Distance from All Buildings    		42.1%	Hard
 given a grid, 0 means empty, 1 building,2 obstacle.